 - Control risks: A variable annuity will let you take risks (via the underlying investment options) while giving you some control of the outcome (via the option of guaranteed minimum income).
 So, in a way, it lets you take financial risk and reduce it at the same time.
 For example, if you get a variable deferred annuity with minimum income, you can get the peace of mind that you will receive $x no matter how you invest the money in the annuity.
 If your annuity’s performance is great you will receive $y (>$x) for life.
 If the performance is poor, you will still receive the $x promised for life.

 - Tax deferral: When you buy a deferred annuity, the earnings are tax-deferred, which means that you don’t pay tax on the growth of the investments until you start making withdrawals.
 If you’re in a high tax bracket now and expect to be in a low tax bracket at retirement, this can add a good chunk of money to your nest egg.

-- Unlimited contributions – Unlike tax-advantaged accounts like IRAs or 401ks, there is no yearly contribution limit for an annuity.
+- Unlimited contributions: Unlike tax-advantaged accounts like IRAs or 401ks, there is no yearly contribution limit for an annuity.
 Qualified annuities allow you to sock away a large amount of cash and defer paying taxes.
-This can be especially beneficial if you are nearing retirement and have to catch up, or if you’re in a high tax bracket now but who expect to be in a lower tax bracket during retirement.
+This can be especially beneficial if you are nearing retirement and have to catch up, or if you’re in a high tax bracket now but expect to be in a lower tax bracket during retirement.
 And yes, if you hit the megamillions jackpot, you can invest that in an annuity and postpone the day Uncle Sam knocks on your door.

-The major disadvantage of an annuity is that they are too costly for the benefits they provide.
+The major disadvantage of an annuity is that they can be too costly for the benefits they provide.
 Below is a laundry list of costs that come with annuities.

 - Annual contract fee: This fee might be a fixed dollar amount or an expense ratio.
 For high value annuities, this fee might be waived.